 Your ticket includes a horse ride from the gate to the entrance of the Siq.
 You do not have to go on the horse ride but perhaps you might want to when returning to the gate as you could be exhausted from the walking and climbing throughout the day.
 Furthermore, the walk from the Siq back to the gate is a slight uphill path.
 I chose to walk instead.

-Horse carriages are also available but I was slightly mortified at the racing speed these carriages were driving through the Siq.
+Horse carriages are also available but I was slightly mortified at the speed these carriages were racing through the Siq.
 Unless you have difficulty in walking, I would not recommend the horse carriages.

 Horse, mule and camel rides are available too along the trails and routes inside Petra.